R&D Around Catalyst Manufacturing Sees Growth

 Advancing Production and Technology

-The importance of reducing costs, maximizing efficiency, and improving end products continues to be a central focus in many different industries.
+The importance of reducing costs, maximizing efficiency, and improving end products continues to be a central focus in many industries employing catalysts.

-As a critical tool in improving reactions, catalysts play a vital role in this endeavor, whether that be in producing more effective products and materials, or in maximizing the efficiency of reactions.
+As a critical tool in improving reactions, catalysts play a vital role in this endeavor, whether producing more effective products and materials, or maximizing the efficiency of reactions.

 R&D Around Catalyst Production

-Various physical and chemical properties of catalysts can be adjusted and fine-tuned to produce a product that will be optimized for its intended application – yielding hundreds of catalyst product possibilities.
-With so many possibilities and potential applications, research and development is pivotal to success.
-According to the Rutgers Catalyst Manufacturing Science and Engineering Consortium, catalyst production has historically not seen a focus in the academic world, leading to sub-par catalyst design and manufacturing.
+Further, various physical and chemical properties of catalysts can be adjusted and fine-tuned to produce a product that will be optimized for its intended application, yielding hundreds of possibilities and potential outcomes.

-For this reason, high-quality research and development around manufacturing better catalyst products has gained an increasing amount of attention.
+For these reasons, research and development around manufacturing better catalyst products has gained an increasing amount of attention.

-There are three key aspects to the success of a catalyst product, each with a significant influence on the performance, reliability, and longevity of the product:
+Depending on the type of catalyst, there are several key aspects to the success of a product, each with a significant influence on the performance, reliability, and longevity of the product:

 • Formulation